A point in a story where a character is blindfolded and taken somewhere.

 - On Jericho, Mrs. Green is taken to a secret location where Jake Green is being held prisoner.
 When she returns they are able to identify it as a pig farm from her saying there was a horrible smell.

-- Get Smart had Max being taken by Ziegfried to a secret location.
-Not only was Max and Ziegfried are blindfolded but the driver is blindfolded too.
+- Get Smart had Max being taken by Siegfried to a secret location.
+Not only was Max and Siegfried are blindfolded but the driver is blindfolded too.

 - Another episode had Max and 99 blindfolded and made to feel they were being put on a long plane trip (without leaving a room in Washington) to let them deduce they were taken to a secret headquarters in Buenos Aires.

 - In one MythBusters episode, Jamie heads out to "a secret location" to shoot a fish with a minigun.
 When he arrives, he pulls a blindfolded Adam out of the back of the car.